Minerva Ruffin Cain Caldwell

 Minerva Ruffin Cain Caldwell (July 19, 1820 – June 21, 1890) was an American political hostess who, as the wife of Governor Tod Robinson Caldwell, served as First Lady of North Carolina from 1871 to 1874.

 Biography

 Caldwell was born Minerva Ruffin Cain in 1820.
 She was the daughter of Mary Ruffin and William Cain of Hillsborough, North Carolina.
 She was a niece of Judge Thomas Ruffin.

 She married Tod Robinson Caldwell on December 12, 1840.
 They had at least four children: Mary Ruffin Caldwell, wife of Dr. Waighstill Collett; John "Jack" Caldwell, killed at Gettysburg; Martha R. Caldwell, wife of Edward W. Ward; and Hannah J. Caldwell, wife of Walter Brem.

-She served as first lady of North Carolina during the Reconstruction Period.
+She served as second lady and then as first lady of North Carolina during the Reconstruction Period, during her husband's terms as lieutenant governor and governor.

 Caldwell died of heart disease in Morganton, North Carolina in 1890.